 - Financial Risks: Tying bad debt to your home equity increases the risk of losing your home substantially.
 While there are risks associated with defaulting on your payments, few things are as risky as gambling your home equity.
 Unless you know that you absolutely can pay off the amount in a timely manner, this is something to avoid.

-Problem: Credit Card Balance Transfers
+Mistake 4: Using Credit Card Balance Transfers

 Like most financial maneuvers, this approach isn’t suitable for every situation.
 This is when you transfer the balance of your existing card to a new card with an interest rate promotion.
 It can be a suitable approach if you are certain that you can pay off the debt before the promotion ends.
 It also can work if the interest rate after the introductory offer is lower or equal to your existing rate of interest.

 - Financial Risks: If you aren’t able to pay off your principal balance before the end of the trial period, you can be left with a rate higher than you would pay otherwise.
 Also, if you spend money on the new card, you can lose the upper hand quickly.
 Many cards come with balance transfer fees, so be sure to calculate what you will pay in fees versus what you stand to save.
-Ensure that it is worth the effort and that you can actually save before you make your decision.

 Are Your Having Trouble Managing Your Debt?

 Though there are some risky ways to pay off your debt, it is possible to generate a good plan, whatever your circumstances may be.
 The key is to plan ahead.
 Even if it’s tentative, sketch out a budget and update it regularly.
 As the adage goes, slow and steady wins the race, though there are some things you can do to accelerate the race against debt:

 - Pay your most expensive debt first.
 Identify the loans with the highest interest rates and prioritize those payments whenever you have extra money to put toward debt repayment.
 This lets you keep up with minimum payments on other cards while reducing your overall debt load faster.